apache/airflow-site/CONTRIBUTE.md

 ### Static checks

 The project uses many static checks using fantastic [pre-commit](https://pre-commit.com/).
 Every change is checked on CI and if it does not pass the tests it cannot be accepted.
-If you want to check locally then you should install Python3.6 or newer together with pip and run following command to install pre-commit:
+If you want to check locally then you should install Python3.6 or newer together with pip and run the following command to install pre-commit:

 ```bash
 pip install -r requirements.txt
 ```

-To turn on pre-commit checks for commit operations in git, enter:
+To turn on pre-commit checks for commit operations in Git, enter:
 ```bash
 pre-commit install
 ```